Curious • Creative • Resourceful • Intuitive • Dependable • Tenacious • Self-motivated

 Dance Advantage has been the source of a fountain of growth for me, both personally and professionally.
 I still do it all — from content development to marketing to technical management — and I continue to craft key content while welcoming guests with expertise in the field to contribute and write for our global audience.

-I cover dance performance and news in my city, Houston, Texas in 2009.
-I currently contribute to publications such as Arts+Culture Texas magazine, which is distributed free to the arts-going public throughout the state of Texas, and for Dance Source Houston‘s news outlet, The Dance DiSH.
-I am also a freelance blogger for the NYC Rockettes website.
+I cover dance performance and news in my adopted home of Houston, Texas, currently contributing to publications such as Arts+Culture Texas magazine, which is distributed free to the arts-going public throughout the state of Texas, and Dance Source Houston‘s, The Dance DiSH.
+In the past, I’ve contributed regularly to CultureMap Houston, the NYC Rockettes blog and Dance Studio Owner website.

 Being at the corner of a young artists’ interaction with his/her art form and interaction with fellow members of the performing arts community is an exciting place to be.
 I feel honored to have this vantage point.

 I’m also grateful for the valuable and diverse experience owning and managing my own website has provided.
 In 2017, I was hired as the web and social media specialist for Development and Alumni Relations at Rice University, applying my creativity and strategic problem-solving to execute effective and brand-aligned marketing through email and social media with the goal of increasing alumni engagement online and participation in events and initiatives.